-Mushtaq Namdarkhan is a barrister at BLC Robert and is mainly involved in insolvency and restructuring transactions as well as corporate/commercial litigations and arbitrations.
-Mushtaq regularly appears before the Commercial and Bankruptcy Divisions of the Supreme Court of Mauritius, as well as before the Designated Judges under the International Arbitration Act.
+Mushtaq Namdarkhan is a Partner at BLC Robert within the Disputes Resolution department and is mainly involved in corporate/commercial litigations and arbitrations as well as insolvency and restructuring transactions.
+Mushtaq regularly appears before the Commercial and Bankruptcy Divisions of the Supreme Court of Mauritius in shareholder disputes, banking litigation and construction disputes among others, as well as before the Designated Judges under the International Arbitration Act in applications involving the International Arbitration Act and the Convention for the Recognition and Enforcement of Foreign Arbitral Awards Act.
+He is also involved in a number of high-value domestic and international commercial arbitrations.

-Prior to joining BLC Robert, Mushtaq was an associate in the Restructuring and Insolvency Group at the London office of Herbert Smith, a leading international law firm.
-He assisted in matters where Herbert Smith acted for insolvency practitioners, banks and listed companies in major restructurings and insolvencies.
+Prior to joining BLC Robert, Mushtaq was an associate in the Restructuring and Insolvency Group at the London office of Herbert Smith (now Herbert Smith Freehills), a leading international law firm where he spent a total of four years.